-Some companies will also offer free postage and installation of your Wi-Fi router - make sure to look out for this as it can be quite costly if they don’t.
+Some companies will also offer free postage and installation of your Wi-Fi router.

 Given the highly competitive market and the ASA making it more difficult for companies to lie, broadband providers are eager to draw people in with free gifts.
 Here’s a list of some of the most common extras you’ll find:

 - Gift Vouchers - usually for companies like Amazon and M&S.

 - Prepaid Credit Cards - these are generally better value because you can spend them anywhere